Hosea Chapter Eight

 Hosea 8:1

-'Put the trumpet to your lips!
-An eagle is over the house of the Lord because the people have broken my covenant and rebelled against my law.'
+"Put the shofar to your lips!
+Like a vulture [he swoops down] on the house of ADONAI, because they have violated my covenant and sinned intentionally against my Torah.

 As we see in Numbers 10, the trumpet was used to signal the Israelites to gather together.
 Throughout the Bible, an eagle is the symbol of speed and, through these words, we see that the judgement was almost upon them.
 The people had broken the contract between them and God that had been given through Moses in the desert.
 This covenant required the people to be loyal to God alone and to follow His decrees.
 Their idolatry had directly violated the terms of the deal.